FILMS > TO BE OF SERVICE

 Aronson Film Associates

-TO BE OF SERVICE is a feature-length documentary film about war veterans suffering from Post Traumatic Stress Disorder ( PTSD) who are paired with a service dog to help them come back to their lives.
+TO BE OF SERVICE is a feature-length documentary film about war veterans suffering from Post Traumatic Stress Disorder ( PTSD) who are paired with a service dog to help them regain their lives.
 A vet's experience of returning home is often wrought with depression and a wrenching disconnect from the world they once inhabited.
-Family, old friends and jobs seem foreign and the newly returned vets struggle to function and find normality.
+Family, old friends and jobs seem foreign and the newly returned vets struggle to function and find a new normal.
 While various therapeutic programs are available, it's evident that our Veteran's Administration has a decidedly mixed record in the treatment of PTSD.

-It is not our intention to question why mankind has always waged war, nor will we try to proselytize on ways to stop it.
-Rather, our film provides a nuanced perspective on what happens to people who are forced to endure the traumatizing violence of war and how service dogs can aid them in their struggle to come home.
+It is not our intention in "To Be of Service" to analyze why human beings have always waged war, nor will we try to proselytize on ways to stop it.
+Rather, our film provides an unvarnished look at what happens to people who are forced to endure the traumatizing violence of war and how service dogs can aid them in their struggle to come home.

 It is our hope that the viewer will glean a deeper understanding of what can happen to soldiers in war and that this wisdom will heighten the call for a resounding "pause" before we leap into the next violent engagement as we ask, "What is the price?"